teamradish/TRTwitchPlaysBot/README.md

 * Emulator support - NES, SNES, N64, GCN, and more.
 Several [emulator controller config files](./Emulator%20Controller%20Configs) are available.
 * Highly performant input handling with near frame-perfect inputs.
 * Robust, pluggable virtual controller architecture - add your own custom virtual controller to support additional platforms and types of play.
+* Run locally or through Twitch - TRBot is set up for easy integration of other services.
 * Flexible console infrastructure - change inputs, add new inputs, or even add a new console with an entirely different set of inputs, on the fly.
 * Modular - TRBot is separated into parts, allowing those parts to be used as a library in an application.
 The core application, `TRBot.Main`, functions this way.
 * Commands - Modify, interact with, and obtain information from TRBot through commands entered as text.
 Command can be simple, such as [`SayCommand`](./TRBot/TRBot.Commands/Commands/SayCommand.cs), or more complex, such as [`AddInputCommand`](./TRBot/TRBot.Commands/Commands/AddInputCommand.cs).